ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/administration/exporting-and-importing-data.markdown

 Using the Smuggler utility is necessary when trying to move a RavenDB Data folder between servers.

-{WARNING Copying `Data` folder between servers or even within a single server instance is not supported and can result in various server errors. /}
+{DANGER Copying `Data` folder between servers or even within a single server instance is not supported and can result in various server errors. /}

-## Exporting to file
+{PANEL:**Exporting to file**}

 To Export data, use this command: